markirch/sat-modulo-symmetries/docs/index.md

 In the first step the problem is split into a sequence of subproblems, each represented by a partial assignment (called a _cube_).
 The behavior of this phase is controlled by the `--assignment-cutoff*` family of parameters, in particular the two below:

-- `--assignment-cutoff ACUTOFF` is used for cubing, if at least `ACUTOFF` edge variables are assigned and propagate is called, then a cube representing the partial assignment is generated.
+- `--simple-assignment-cutoff ACUTOFF` is used for cubing, if at least `ACUTOFF` edge variables are assigned and propagate is called, then a cube representing the partial assignment is generated.
+- `--assignment-cutoff ACUTOFF` uses lookahead for picking branching variables during the cubing phase.
-- `--assignment-cutoff-prerun-time TIME` run for this many seconds before starting cubing (applying assignment cutoff).
+- `--prerun TIME` run for this many seconds before starting cubing (applying assignment cutoff).

-In the seconds phase, the cubes are loaded from a file with `--cubes FILE`, and a sub-range to be solved can be picked with `--cube2solve begin end`.
+In the seconds phase, the cubes are loaded from a file with `--cube-file FILE`, and the cube to be solved `--cube-line LINENR`.
+The line numbers start with 1.

-For a complete list of all arguments call `smsg --help` and `smsd --help` respectively.
+For a complete list of all arguments call `smsg --help`.

 ### Edge Variable Numbering